Spiral Dipole Antenna

 I have always been looking for a better performing HF antenna that would comply with my no antenna CC&R restrictions in my retirement community of single story homes on small size lots.
 This simply means my antenna solution must be invisible or not look like an antenna.
 The common solutions are attic dipoles or loops and some flagpoles which each have efficiency problems at HF.
 My trial and error attempts to build a better antenna only confirmed these limitations.
 I kept looking and experimenting with small HF antennas then I heard about homebrew and commercial 40M spiral dipoles less than three feet long with great signal reports.
 I thought it could be a good antenna if you live with poor soil conditions or do not have the space for the radials that a flagpole antenna needs for low angle radiation but I was very skeptical as my past experience with small HF antennas had been bad.
 The Spiral Dipole is OK, great if you consider the size vs. radiated power.
 For RF efficiency it is equal to a screwdriver on a car just more wideband and easier to tune.
 Just want to remind you a Spiral Dipole is NOT a miracle antenna from the National Snake Oil Company.
 What I have done different is found better matching methods, so more RF is radiated.
 If you want something that can look like a table lamp or bird cage on your patio the spiral dipole is a good choice.
-If you have 25 feet of vertical space the best answer could be different.
+If you have 25 feet of space the best answer is NOT a spiral dipole antenna.
 I have refined two practical Spiral Dipole antenna solutions;

 Figure 2 – Vertical Spiral Dipole with T-Match-Feed